BrayanVillatoro/DriveOS/README.md

 1. **Download** this repository (click "Code" → "Download ZIP")
 2. **Extract** the ZIP file to any location
-3. **Double-click** `INSTALL.bat` to start the installation wizard
+3. **Double-click** `INSTALL.bat` to start the automatic installation
-4. Follow the on-screen instructions
+4. Wait for the installation to complete (~2-5 minutes)
-5. **Launch** DriveOS from your Desktop shortcut or Start Menu!
+5. **Launch** DriveOS from your Desktop shortcut!

 That's it!
 The installer will automatically:
-- Check your Python version
+- ✅ Check your Python version
-- Create a virtual environment
+- ✅ Create a virtual environment
-- Install all required dependencies
+- ✅ Install PyTorch and all dependencies
-- Create desktop and Start Menu shortcuts
+- ✅ Create a Desktop shortcut
-- Set up screen capture support (optional)
+- ✅ Set everything up for you

+> **Note:** If you prefer a GUI installer with more options, run `python installer.py` after installing dependencies

 ### System Requirements